Smart grid: Chattanooga

-EPB in Chattanooga, TN is a municipally owned electric utility that started construction of a smart grid in 2008, receiving a $111,567,606 grant from the US DOE in 2009 to expedite construction and implementation (for a total budget of $232,219,350).
+EPB in Chattanooga, TN is a municipally owned electric utility that started construction of a smart grid in 2008, receiving a $111,567,606 grant from the U.S. DOE in 2009 to expedite construction and implementation (for a total budget of $232,219,350).
 Deployment of power-line interrupters (1170 units) was completed in April 2012, and deployment of smart meters (172,079 units) was completed in 2013.
-The smart grid's backbone fiber-optic system was also used to provide the first gigabit-speed internet connection to residential customers in the US through the Fiber to the Home initiative, and now speeds of up to 10 gigabits per second are available to residents.
-The smart grid is estimated to have reduced power outages by an average of 60%, saving the city about 60 million dollars annually.
-It has also reduced the need for "truck rolls" to scout and troubleshoot faults, resulting in an estimated reduction of 630,000 truck driving miles, and 4.7 million pounds of carbon emissions.
+The smart grid's backbone fiber-optic system was also used to provide the first gigabit-speed internet connection to residential customers in the U.S. through the Fiber to the Home initiative, and now speeds of up to 10 gigabits per second are available to residents.
+The smart grid is estimated to have reduced power outages by an average of 60%, saving the city about $60 annually.
+It has also reduced the need for "truck rolls" to scout and troubleshoot faults, resulting in an estimated reduction of 630,000 truck driving miles, and 4.7M pounds of carbon emissions.
 In January 2016, EPB became the first major power distribution system to earn Performance Excellence in Electricity Renewal (PEER) certification.